WinthropUniversity/ComputingHandbook/servers/hopper.md

 ## Remote Desktop

-During Spring 2022 we are evaluating the potential use of remote desktops using NoMachine.
+During the Fall 2022-Spring 2023 school year, remote desktops to the linux lab/machines are available.
 Virtual desktops are a quick way to work on a lab machine from anywhere on campus including classrooms, labs, and study spaces.
 Further, you can access the lab machines/virtual desktops from home provided you have configured 2FA.
 In order to do this you will need to install the NoMachine Enterprise Client which can be found at the [NoMachine Download Page](https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client).
 Once it is installed setup is fairly easy:
 1) Click `+Add`
 2) Set `Name` to `Hopper`
 3) Set `Host` to `hopper.winthrop.edu`
 4) On the `Protocol` dropdown set the protocol to `SSH` which should automatically change `Port` to `22`
 5) Click `Connect`

 Once you are connected you will see all the currently available desktop servers.
 Each server can support up to 4 clients so unless you have a specific reason to need a specific server you should locate one with less than 4 clients to start your desktop on.
-With the exception of virtual machines, all files are shared amoung all desktop servers.
-Thus, which you choose in most cases is largely irrelevant.
+With the exception of virtual machines (which should be created using virtualbox), all files are shared amoung all desktops.
+Thus, which you choose in most cases is irrelevant.
+Two machines: `thur114-hp1` and `thur114-hp2` notably have 128GB of RAM, a 10C i9 processor, and an Nvidia GeForce RTX 3090.

 ## Getting Access